 This process takes some months.
 For more information, please see the Fast Stream FAQ.

 Once in the Fast Stream, you’ll be rotated around a variety of departments based on where there are vacancies and where the scheme managers believe you’ll fit in best.
 This structure is designed to give you the overview you need to be a leader for the whole of the Civil Service.

-The Houses of Parliament Fast Stream is a 4 year Graduate Development Programme, that has placements in the House of Commons or the House of Lords.
+The Houses of Parliament Graduate Development Programme is a 2-4 year Graduate Development Programme, that has placements in the House of Commons or the House of Lords.

 There is the opportunity to work in a variety of roles and departments during the scheme.

 - Select Committees – providing briefing material for committee members on individual issues

 - Outreach and Engagement – working to improve public understanding of Parliament